PynPoint/PynPoint/SCIENCE.rst

 2) HD100546 b - a planet in formation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first new science result from PynPoint was the discovery of a protoplanet candidate embedded in the protoplanetary disk around the young, intermediate mass star HD100546.
-The brightness and morphology of the object suggest that HD100546 b might be a gas giant planet that is still in the process of formation.
+The brightness and morphology of the object suggest that HD100546 b might be a gas giant planet still in the process of formation.
 If confirmed, it would be the first time such an object was directly imaged.
 See the |HD100546b| for more details.

 .. |HD100546b| raw:: html